 27 July 2018

-In this blog, we spoke to Dr Lesley Howell, Lecturer in Pharmaceutical and Medicinal Chemistry and Programme Director for the Chemical Research MSc at the School of Biological and Chemical Sciences (SBCS).
+In this blog, we spoke to Lesley Howell, Senior Lecturer in Pharmaceutical and Medicinal Chemistry at the School of Biological and Chemical Sciences (SBCS).
 Dr Howell explains how she became a lecturer and her passion for teaching.

 On Thursday 26 July, 600 students from the School of Biological and Chemical Sciences (SBCS) at Queen Mary University of London (QMUL) celebrated their graduation across two ceremonies.